danielmonje/CECS-448/README.md

 An Interactive and Responsive Form is a Registration form made with HTML, CSS, and Javascript.
 It takes in a user's information and mimics an interactive registration form.

-* Input Fields for Name, DOB, Username, Email, Password, Address
+* Input Fields for Name, DOB, Username, Email, Password, Phone Number, Address, and other living credentials
 * Submit button with animation
   * Once submitted, button is toggled off.
 * Upload Button with loading bar